An In-Depth Look at Two Factor Authentication

 What Happens When You Lose Access to Your Phone?

 As you can see, you need your number or smartphone to get into your account.
-Therefore, it is more than a necessity to back up; otherwise, you could end up getting locked you of your account.
+Therefore, it is more than a necessity to back up; otherwise, you could end up getting locked out.
 The premise is that your secondary password should always be accessible to you.

 However, problems can arise.
 For instance, you lose your phone or it was stolen from you.
 Such an unfortunate thing can happen to anyone, which means they lose their data as well.
 The best way to maintain your access is to back up your codes.
 This method will depend on the site or app you are using.